 You already know the flow of the narrative.
 There’s no mystery to solve or nail-biting cliffhangers that keep you on edge.
 There is comfort in picking up an old favourite to rekindle your reading habit, almost like visiting an old friend.
 Not only is it easier to get through something you’ve already read – you may pick up on aspects you missed the first time – but there’s also a tinge of nostalgia in re-reading our favourite books.
 You’re mentally transported back to the first time you read it, feeling the same joy of discovering a book your lover, and this bit of nostalgia in moderation can also boost happy hormones.

 Don’t let reading slumps make you panic.
 No one has an insatiable appetite for literature all the tie.
 There will be times when other things take priority, and you’re not reading much.
 If you can’t seem to fight it, lean into it.
 Sometimes your brain really needs the rest.
-So, stream the new season of Emily in Paris and let your mind wander.
+So, stream the new season of Emily in Paris or a reality show you would never tell your friends you watch and let your mind wander.
 We all have our guilty pleasures.